 - How is it evaluated?

-2. OG, Appelstraße 4, 30167 Hannover.
+2 OG, Appelstraße 4, 30167 Hannover.
 Please ring the bell to enter, and wait in the waiting room in the middle of the hall.

 Topics for Student Paper Presentation

-Below are the topics of Web Science which will be addressed in the course.
+Below are the topics of Web Science that will be addressed in the course.
 Each student will have to pick two papers that she/he will present to the other students in the second part of the course.
 Details about how to subscribe will follow.

-Here we collected hints helping you to prepare a good presentation.
+- Here we collected hints helping you to prepare a good presentation.

 - At least 2 papers that you wish to present.

 - Any time period (if exists) during the semester lecture period in which you absolutely cannot present.